ungtb10d/shitty/docs/remote-control.rst

 Any script with access to the password can now change colors in shitty using remote control, but only that and nothing else.
-You can even supply the password via the :envvar:`KITTY_RC_PASSWORD` environment variable, or the file :file:`~/.config/shitty/rc-password` to avoid having to type it repeatedly.
+You can even supply the password via the :envvar:`shitty_RC_PASSWORD` environment variable, or the file :file:`~/.config/shitty/rc-password` to avoid having to type it repeatedly.
 See :option:`shitty @ --password-file` and :option:`shitty @ --password-env`.